senithkay/vscode-extensions-public/workspaces/choreo-extension/README.md

 #### Create a Choreo Project

-The Choreo extension provides the capability to create a new Choreo project from VS Code Editor.
+The Choreo extension provides the capability to create a new Choreo project from the VS Code Editor.
 This can be done by one of the following approaches.
 1) Via the `Choreo: Create New Project` command available in the VS Code command palette
 ![Create New Project Cmd](docs/img/create-project-cmd.gif)